Best Inventory Financing Loans in March 2025

 +

-However, OnDeck’s interest rates tend to run high, with average rates for a term loan around 60.90% APR.
-Since the terms are relatively short, make sure your business budget can handle the repayment schedule.
+However, it’s worth noting that OnDeck’s interest rates tend to run high, and daily or weekly loan payments will be required, so with relatively short loan terms you’ll need to make sure your business budget can handle the repayment schedule.

 How to qualify